blain1995/100DaysOfCode/logs/days61to70.md

 ### Thoughts:

 This actually looks like a proper website now, tomorrow I am going to refactor my code a little and finish this project

+## Day 64: 5th May 2021

+### Today's progress:

+Tidied up my fake start up website code :) It is a fake site to find your dog it's perfect friend called [Tindog](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days61to70/day64)

+### Thoughts:

+This project has definitely stretched my coding abilities, I feel a lot more confident with web design now which will help with setting up my domain name properly :)